Pharynx, injuries to

 The VA rates Pharynx, injuries to under Diagnostic Code (DC) 6521, governed by 38 CFR 38 CFR § 4.97.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-What evidence do I need to establish service connection for Pharynx, injuries to?
+What evidence supports a higher rating for Pharynx, injuries to?

-What is the C&P exam like for Pharynx, injuries to?
+What happens at the C&P exam for Pharynx, injuries to?

 Get a Personalized Rating Analysis